 - Here's Why Chris Kyle Wore a Ball Cap Instead of a Helmet

-At 98 years old, Joseph Medicine Crow-High Bird is the last surviving War Chief of the Crow Indians.
+At 102 years old, Joseph Medicine Crow-High Bird was the last surviving War Chief of the Crow Indians when he died in 2016.
 He is a hardcore, fearless, neck-snapping warrior who has accomplished all of these tremendous feats of bravery in combat and has proven himself a step above the majority of humanity on the badassitude scale.

 And he did it in World War II.

-He also counted the four coups required to distinguish himself as a Crow war chief, which is no small fucking task when one of those tasks involves stealing a horse from the enemy.
+He also counted the four coups required to distinguish himself as a Crow war chief, which is no small f------ task when one of those tasks involves stealing a horse from the enemy.